geudde/attic-chest/pages/09.season-8/03.meeting-76/08.novel/docs.md

 Chapter 6th

-Sire Eglamour de Mousetraps informs his beloved that Lord Craggycliff’s last codicil to his will provides and annuity for the Countess’s protegée, and advises her to claim it.
+Sire Eglamour de Mousetraps informs his beloved that Lord Craggycliff’s last codicil to his will provides and annuity for the Countess’s protégée, and advises her to claim it.

 Chapter 7th